bitmystic-dev/old-android-bitos/README.md

 cd your-project
 ```

-Or just download ZIP from GitHub.
+Or just download ZIP from GitHub. (using Git and git pull is strongly recommended if you are a long time supporter)

 ---